-distriction of the second control of the sec Further information may also be required to address deficienci ter environmental outcomes, for example using alternative technologies, management place ocations.
-Pre-design conferencing is important in raising issues and exploring options at the seeking advice and direction on documentation, plans and information requirem syle prediction dunpacts of the discharge on Pre-design conferencing is encouraged to defe receiving waters, mixing zone and as
+Further information may also be required to address deficiencies or achieve better environmental outcomes, for example using alternative technologies, management practices, discharge locations.
+Pre-design conferencing is important in raising issues and exploring options at the earliest possible time, and in seeking advice and direction on documentation, plans and information requirements.

+Pre-design conferencing is encouraged to address the prediction of impacts of the discharge on receiving waters, mixing zone and assimilative capacity requirements.